Former NMRC Hospital Corpsmen Reflect 127 Years of Dedication and Service

 SILVER SPRING, Md.
-(June 11, 2025) Hospital Corpsmen with Naval Medical Research Command (NMRC), pose during a celebration for the 127th birthday of the U.S. Navy Hospital Corps.
+(June 16, 2025) John Leconte, a former hospital corpsman and current facilities program manager with Naval Medical Research Command (NMRC).
 NMRC, headquarters of NMR&D, is engaged in a broad spectrum of activity from basic science in the laboratory to field studies in austere and remote areas of the world to investigations in operational environments.
 In support of Navy, Marine Corps and joint U.S. warfighter health, readiness and lethality, researchers study infectious diseases, biological warfare detection and defense, combat casualty care, environmental health concerns, aerospace and undersea medicine, operational mission support and epidemiology.
 For 250 years, Navy Medicine, represented by more than 44,000 highly-trained military and civilian healthcare professionals, has delivered quality healthcare and enduring expeditionary medical support to the warfighter on, below, and above the sea and ashore.
 (U.S. Navy photo by Sidney Hinds /Released)

 |Date Taken: